electronicsguy/ESP8266/HTTPSRedirect/README.md

   The main class is **HTTPSRedirect**, which has a method called **printRedir**, which does most of the stuff.

-  Please check the **GoogleDocs** Arduino example on how to use this library.
+  Please check the **GoogleDocs** Arduino example included above, on how to use this library.
 The *Extra* folder contains the Google Apps script that you can use for your own spreadsheet.
 It also has an image of the test calendar whose entries are fetched by the above example.
 The spreadsheet can be found at: [spreadsheet](http://bit.ly/1Ql4qrN).

   The Arduino example does 3 things:
   1. Makes a request to the script attached to the Google Spreadsheet, and write a value in the cell 'A1'.